AbdullahHasan42/Proximity-Sensor-Counting-Software/README.md

 ## Description

-This application acts as an GUI between an Arduino Mega micro-controller and a PC.
+This application acts as a GUI between an Arduino Mega micro-controller and a PC.
 It enables orders for a counting system using a proximity sensor to be sent over the serial COM ports.

 It saves a log after a run is completed containing Part Name, Part Number, Count